Ochaun Mathis and who else? Looking at potential portal target areas for the Huskers post-spring

 NU will get a healthy Casey Rogers back, but beyond him and Ty Robinson, the program is light on experience.
 According to Pro Football Focus data, Nash Hutmacher played just 26 snaps in 2021, Colton Feist played 12 and the young trio of Marquis Black, Ru’Quan Buckley and Jailen Weaver combined for nine.
 Mosai Newsom missed much of the year with an injury.

 A player who’s ready physically to step in and contribute in the Big Ten trenches isn’t easy to find.
-However, a few candidates have entered the portal in the past couple of weeks like West Virginia’s Akheem Mesidor, Florida’s Lamar Goods and Maryland’s Darrell Jackson.
+However, a few candidates have entered the portal in the past couple of weeks such as West Virginia’s Akheem Mesidor, Florida’s Lamar Goods and Maryland’s Darrell Jackson.

+Offensive tackle: Coaches and players alike spoke highly of the progress that the offensive line made as a group this spring under first-year assistant Donovan Raiola, but there are still some moving parts.

 Inside linebacker: Even when Luke Reimer gets fully healthy, NU’s inside linebacker picture past its starting line changed quite a bit this offseason with Will Honas transferring and Chris Kolarevic moving to nickel.
 NU has some promising young players at the position but is unproven after Reimer and Nick Henrich.